-Dallas, Texas November 17, 2015
+Dallas, Texas November 17, 2016

-As management of the North Texas Tollway Authority (Authority), we offer readers of the Special Projects System (SPS), an enterprise fund of the Authority, a narrative overview and analysis of the financial activities for the year ended, August 31, 2015.
+As management of the North Texas Tollway Authority (Authority), we offer readers the financial statements of the Special Projects System (SPS), an enterprise fund of the Authority, including a narrative overview and analysis of the financial activities for the year ended, August 31, 2016.
 This overview and analysis is designed to assist the reader in focusing on the significant financial issues and activities and to identify any significant changes in the financial position of the SPS.
 Please read it in conjunction with the financial statements, which immediately follow this section.